MartijnWisse/mirte_workshop/README.md

 ### 2. Connecting

 #### 2.1 Connect to the Wifi
-The rear display shows a WIFI network name, "mirte-XXXXXX".
+The rear display shows a WIFI network name, `mirte-XXXXXX`.
 Connect to it with your laptop.
-**Password**: mirte_mirte
+**Password**: `mirte_mirte`
 *note: you will lose internet, unless your laptop has a wired internet connection*

 #### 2.2 Navigate to the control interface
 Open a browser on your laptop.
-Go to the website "http://192.168.42.1:8000" **Login username**: mirte
+Go to the website "http://192.168.42.1:8000" **Login username**: `mirte`
-**Password**: mirte_mirte
+**Password**: `mirte_mirte`

-You should see the vscode web editor, a powerful tool to program robots.
+You should see the VS Code web editor, a powerful tool to program robots.
 In the bottom left, you can modify "Themes" --> "Color Theme" for better visibility.

 ### 3. First login

-In the vscode web editor, open a new terminal.
+In the VS Code web editor, open a new terminal.
 You will be asked to choose a new password.
 After changing the password you may have to log in again.
 *note: in Linux, you don't see what you type in the password field, for safety.*

 Share the new password with your team members.
 They can log in simultaneously from their own laptops.